 During 1995 Nigel Morley, a well known and respected local figure in music circles, founded The Midland Sinfonia.
-Nigel’s dream was to bring live professional classical music to the people of Alvechurch in north Worcestershire, the Midlands and further afield.
-Based at St. Laurence Church in the small village of Alvechurch in north Worcestershire, it quickly established a reputation for a high standard of music.
-Under Nigel’s leadership, the orchestra played throughout the Midlands, in France and at the Jersey Fesival.
+Nigel’s dream was to bring live classical music to the heart of England, the base for performances being St. Laurence Church in the village of Alvechurch.

 The Board invited sponsors and patrons to support the orchestra financially and it is entirely due to their generosity that The Midland Sinfonia can offer such a high quality programme each season.
 We cannot emphasise too much the importance of our kind supporters, particularly The Elmley Foundation, without whom it would not have been possible to continue.

-With Nigel moving to Lincolnshire in 2008, we were fortunate to secure Richard Laing as our new Music Director and principal conductor.
+When Nigel moved to Lincolnshire in 2008, we were fortunate to secure the services of Richard Laing as Music Director and Principal Conductor.
 Richard won the sinfonia VIVA Conducting Scholarship in 2001 and is in great demand around the world.
-Richard has been instrumental in establishing a varied programme of concerts each season and under his leadership and enthusiasm has garnered a dedicated following
+Richard was instrumental in establishing a varied programme of concerts each season and under his enthusiastic leadership, gained a dedicated following.

 The Board of Trustees has a passion that the orchestra should succeed.
 And, like many similar groups, are heavily reliant on the goodwill of all its sponsors and patrons.
 All offers of support are welcomed.